 Emotional Manipulation and Love-Bombing: Narcissists often use emotional manipulation tactics.
 They may shower you with excessive affection (love-bombing) or play the victim to maintain control over you.

 Remember, ignoring these red flags can lead to further abuse and emotional trauma.
-If you recognize these patterns in your relationship, it’s crucial to seek support and prioritize your safety and well-being.
+If you recognize these patterns in your relationship, seeking support and prioritizing your safety and well-being is crucial.

 How Do Survivors of Narcissistic Abuse Behave?